Why You Should Optimize Gmail

 Unwanted email subscriptions are among the biggest storage space thieves out there, which is why you should tackle them first when you embark on your email organization journey.

-In most cases, unsubscribing from unwanted subscriptions is relatively easy: you open a subscription email, click an unsubscribe link near its end, and confirm your decision to unsubscribe.
+In most cases, unsubscribing from unwanted subscriptions is relatively easy: you open a subscription email, click an unsubscribe link next to the sender's name, and confirm your decision to unsubscribe.

 Sometimes, however, marketers hide unsubscribe links (which they must include by law) to make it harder for subscribers to click them, and some don’t include them at all.
 There’s also the fact that unsubscribing from a large number of subscriptions at a time can be time-consuming and tiring if you use the manual approach.

-This useful feature of the Clean Email app lets you unsubscribe from all annoying subscriptions regardless of whether they contain unsubscribe links or not with a simple click.
+Fortunately, there's a powerful alternative named Unsubscriber, one of the best Gmail hacks for productivity.
+This useful feature of the Clean Email app lets you unsubscribe from all the annoying subscriptions regardless of whether they contain unsubscribe links or not with a simple click.
 To use it:

-- Select the Unsubscriber feature from the left pane.
+3. Select the Unsubscriber tool from the left panel.

-- Click the Unsubscribe button next to each subscription you no longer want to receive.
+5. Click the Unsubscribe button next to each subscription you no longer want to receive (you can select multiple subscriptions and unsubscribe from all of them together).

-Besides unsubscribing, the Unsubscriber feature also lets you pause subscriptions, move them to the Read Later folder, and more to give you plenty of ways to clean email inbox.
+Besides unsubscribing, the Unsubscriber feature offers other Gmail tricks and tips, letting you pause subscriptions, move them to the Read Later folder, and more to give you plenty of ways to a clean email inbox.

 Step 2: Use Smart Cleaning Suggestions to Optimize Gmail Inbox

 Sometimes, it’s easy to identify emails that shouldn’t be in your inbox (unwanted subscriptions are a good example).
-The problem is that choosing which emails you should delete after you’ve picked all low-hanging fruit can take a lot of time.
+The tricky part comes when trying to decide which other emails to delete after you've handled the obvious ones, and that can take up a lot of time.

 To see Cleaning Suggestions: